 This seems to be a popular New Year’s resolution that’s made by many, but normally for the wrong reasons.
 Exercise shouldn’t solely be used to improve your physical form but to also improve your mental wellbeing.
 Studies show that exercise reduces stress and is a form of natural antidepressant, as your body releases endorphins, which provide a positive feeling and help decrease stress.

-Recently, I joined a gym as I not only wanted to get physically strong, but I also desired to feel mentally strong too.
+Recently, I joined a gym as I did not only want to get physically strong, but I also desired to feel mentally strong too.
 The feeling I get after I complete a body pump class is one that I constantly want to chase.
 Yoga and meditation classes are also particularly helpful for fighting stress and anxiety, which Is why I try to attend at least once a week.
 Where I feel going to the gym and attending classes works for me, you don’t particularly need this if it’s not your scene.
 Taking a brisk 30-minute walk is just as good for your wellbeing too!
 Also remember to take a moment to breathe if you’re feeling overwhelmed, as that also does great things for your psyche.

 In fact, you could try it now! …Take 60 seconds to gently breathe in and out, while reflecting on what you’ve just read.
 Perhaps, write down three things you’ve taken from this post and how you would like to incorporate it into your life this year!
 I hope you all had an amazing NYE and are feeling inspired and motivated to reach your full potential in 2017!
 Remember Shia LaBeouf’s, now infamous, words ‘Just do it!’.

-I hope you have enjoyed reading this post, it was definitely worth staying in on NYE for 🙂 I would love to know what lessons you’ve learnt in 2016 and what are your New Year’s resolutions?
+I hope you have enjoyed reading this post, it was definitely worth staying in on NYE for 🙂 I would love to know what lessons you’ve learned in 2016 and what are your New Year’s resolutions?

 Lots of Love Elle N xx